pkj-m/GSoC2020_Proposal/README.md

-# GSoC2020_Proposal

-My proposal for the project 'Accelerate Synthetic Spectra Calculations using CUDA' for GSoC 2020 under the Organization OpenAstronomy and sub-org RADIS.
+My proposal for the project 'Accelerate Synthetic Spectra Calculations using CUDA' for GSoC 2020 under the organization [OpenAstronomy](https://openastronomy.org/) and sub-org [RADIS](https://github.com/radis/radis).